Merger-induced galaxy transformations in the ARTEMIS simulations: Abstract

 \section{Abstract}

 Using the \texttt{ARTEMIS} set of 45 high-resolution cosmological simulations, we investigate a range of merger-induced dynamical transformations of Milky Way-like galaxies.
 We first identify populations of accreted stars on highly radial orbits, similar to the `\textit{Gaia} Sausage' in the Milky Way.
 We show that $\approx1/3$ of the \texttt{ARTEMIS} galaxies contain a similar feature, and confirm that they usually comprise stellar debris from the most massive accreted satellite.
-Selecting these 15 galaxies, we study their changes around the times of the GS-like mergers.
-Dark matter haloes of many of these exhibit global changes in shape and orientation.
-Focusing on the galaxies themselves, we find multiple examples of stellar discs whose angular momentum (AM) axes change orientation at rapid rates of $\sim60$ degrees Gyr$^{-1}$.
+Selecting 15 galaxies with discs at the present-day, we study their changes around the times of the GS-like mergers.
+Dark matter haloes of many of these exhibit global changes in shape and orientation, with almost half becoming significantly more spherical when the mergers occur.
+Focusing on the galaxies themselves, we find that 4/15 have stellar discs which experience large changes in the orientation of their angular momentum (AM) axes, at rates of up to $\sim60$ degrees Gyr$^{-1}$.
 By calculating the orbital angular momentum axes of the satellites before they are accreted, we show that there is a tendency for the disc's AM to become more aligned with this axis after the merger.
 We also investigate the origin of \textit{in situ} retrograde stars, analogous to the `Splash' in the Milky Way.
 Tracing them back to earlier snapshots, we demonstrate that they were often disrupted onto their extreme orbits by multiple early mergers.
 We also find that the total mass of these stars outside the central regions positively correlates with the total accreted stellar mass.
-Finally, we conduct a brief investigation into whether bars form soon after the mergers.
-In a few galaxies we find a bar-like feature whose emergence coincides with a significant merger.